miguelamendez/SignalPerceptron/README.txt

 sp_paper_models.py : This library contains the functions used by the MultilayerPerceptron of 1 hidden layer as well as the implementation of the MLP and FSP for learning mnist datasets using the pytorch library.

 utils.py : Ploting functions.
-exp1.py:File used for runing all experiments part 1 from the paper exp2.py:File used for runing all experiments part 2 from the paper
+exp1.py:File used for runing all experiments part 1 from the paper (binary boolean functions) exp2.py:File used for runing all experiments part 2 from the paper (MNIST datasets) exp3.py:File used for learning the parameters using the system of linear equations for general $k$-ary function spaces.

 The  files mentioned avobe and the following files are used in the supplementary material: train_linear.py: This function obtains the parameters using the system of linear equations algorithm rather than gradient descent.